MTD2A/MTD2A/README.md

-### Model Train Detection And Action - Arduino library
+### Model Train Detection And Action - NEW Arduino library

 Work in progress